See the latest vacancies and find out about working for MSF UKJobs in the UK

 Working with Médecins Sans Frontières/Doctors without Borders (MSF) had long been a dream for Javid Abdelmoneim.

-He became involved with MSF in his second year of university as a medical student, working with the Access Campaign to promote the accessibility of medicines for neglected diseases.
+Born and raised in the UK to Sudanese Iranian parents, Javid became involved with MSF in his second year of university as a medical student, working with the Access Campaign to promote the accessibility of medicines for neglected diseases.

 In 2009, he set off on his first mission to Basra, Iraq, where he worked as an emergency room doctor at Jumhuree Hospital.

 He spent six months working as an emergency room doctor, treating trauma patients and running internal medicine and intensive care.

-"Haiti was certainly my most challenging mission with MSF, both personally and professionally," says Javid.
-"I haven't seen that many deaths in my life, especially in young children.
+"Haiti was certainly my most challenging mission with MSF, both personally and professionally, I haven't seen that many deaths in my life, especially in young children.
 I wasn't prepared for that."

 Using a head cam, he recorded his daily activities in the high-risk zone, giving us a 'doctors-eye view', and revealing the devastating physical and emotional challenges that Ebola presents.